Rock Valley, IA Demographics

 A map of Rock Valley's Population by Race

-Of the 1,028 places in Iowa, Rock Valley is the 102nd most populous.
+Rock Valley is ranked the 103rd most populous place in Iowa, out of 1,026 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Rock Valley was ranked the 102nd most populous place in the 2020 Census.

 Rock Valley's White Population